Cirkit Designer Logo

 How to Use the LM4140 in a Circuit

-1. Power Supply: Connect the input voltage (VIN) to a stable power source within the range of 2.7V to 5.5V.
-Ensure the power supply is free of significant noise or fluctuations.
+1. Power Supply: Connect the VIN pin to a stable power supply within the range of 2.7V to 12V.
+Ensure the supply voltage is at least 100 mV higher than the desired output voltage.

-2. Ground Connection: Connect the GND pin to the ground of your circuit.
+2. Ground Connection: Connect the GND pin to the circuit ground.

-3. Output Voltage: The VOUT pin provides the stable reference voltage.
-Connect this pin to the load or circuit requiring the reference voltage.
+3. Output Voltage: The VOUT pin provides the precise reference voltage.
+Connect this pin to the load or the circuit requiring the reference voltage.

-4. Bypass Capacitors: Place a 0.1 µF ceramic capacitor close to the VIN pin to filter high-frequency noise.
-Additionally, a 1 µF capacitor can be placed at the VOUT pin to improve stability and transient response.
+4. Bypass Capacitors: For optimal performance, use a 0.1 µF ceramic capacitor close to the VIN pin and a 1 µF capacitor close to the VOUT pin.
+These capacitors help reduce noise and improve stability.

 Important Considerations and Best Practices